cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 The example application simply compresses a bunch of files in parallel.
 The files to be compressed must be listed on the command line.
-Each will be transmitted to a remote worker, compressed, and then sent back to the Work Queue manager.
+Each will be transmitted to a remote worker, compressed, and then sent back to the manager.
 To compress files `a`, `b`, and `c` with this example application, run it as: